 Module three will discuss the UDL framework and how inclusion and accessibility are so important in the 21st Century Classroom.
 We will look at the Cosan framework for teachers learning.
 We will discuss the accessibility features on the iPad.
 The SAMR module for the implementation of technology into the classroom will be discussed and the importance of SEL social emotional learning is today?

 Module four will look at literacy and numeracy supports for students with SEN again with a focus on the Microsoft platform and other free applications.
 We will Refer to The National Strategy to Improve Literacy & Numeracy among young children & Young people 2011-2020

 Module five will look at planning for a blended curriculum in September and other professional development opportunities with Microsoft and Apple for teachers.
 The school self-evaluation guidelines are invaluable to participants’ own teaching and a range of assessment for learning techniques, as they consider how the range of digital tools and resources can be used to assist with lesson planning, designing activities to support pupils with special education needs.
 Focus on the use of ICT for SEN in the context of School Self Evaluation and how this relates to the Digital Learning Framework standards.

-All courses are available online and can be completed anytime between now and December 31st, 2021.
+Delivered online, this course can be taken anytime between February 1st and May 31st, 2022.
 Each of our courses provide for approximately 20 hours of study with downloadable course notes and online discussion forums moderated by TeachNet mentors.
 We also provide tailored support by email and on the phone when required.